cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/automata_assignment.md

 - How can we define more interesting initial conditions than pure randomness?
 - What if we have more than two possible states?
 - What tricks could we use to make this more visually interesting?
+- Get rid of branching in the simulation shader by using a LUT (lookup table).